siran/writing/posts/A New Vision On Money/A New Vision Of Money - 108 Can money cover our needs.md

 ---
-title: On Money - 8.
+title: A New Vision Of Money - 8.
 Can money cover our needs?
 date: 2024-10-27 08:15:53
 tags:
   - money